jonathanhines/midtown/index.markdown

 </div>
 <div class="callout-text-right" markdown="1">

-Shelly Pavlić and the Midtown Counselling team are experienced and caring health professionals, specializing in complex physical and mental health & wellness.
+Shelly Pavlić and the Midtown team are experienced and caring health professionals, specializing in complex physical and mental health & wellness.
 They listen to their clients, meet them where they're at, and employ evidenced-based treatment techniques to help clients achieve their goals.

 <div class="callout-link"><a href="/about/#shelly" class="link-button inverted">more about Shelly and the team</a></div>